How Does the Fair Credit Billing Act Protect Consumers

 The Fair Credit Billing Act was established under the Truth in Lending Act as a means to ensure companies used fair and safe billing processes.
-The FCBA gives individuals the ability to dispute charges or temporarily withhold payment for a product or service if purchases on a charge or credit card were made in error or the customer was overcharged.
+The FCBA allows individuals to dispute credit card charges or temporarily withhold payment for a product or service if purchases were made in error or the customer was overcharged.

 Before the FCBA consumers had no protections under the law regarding merchants’ mistakes.
 Now, the law requires credit card and charge card issuers to investigate disputed charges, and the merchant must provide a refund when a claim of fraudulent or erroneous charges is made.